NxtGenLegend/DGMD-S-17/README.md

 (Shared Prior)

 Inputs:
-- Image Input Through The Python Notebook By Editing Path Variable Called "ObserveImage"
+- Image Input Through The Python Notebook By Editing Path Variable Called "Observe_Image"

 Output:
 - Direct Output Is Given From The CNN Model With Image & Disease Name